 This page contains a list of commonly requested forms.
 Forms are available in Adobe PDF format.
 If you need a form that is not available on our website, let us know and we will try to make it available electronically.

-To pay for permits, licenses, and passes you will need to visit the office and pay by cash or cheque.
-The Village does not accept debit or credit cards.
+To pay for permits, licenses, and passes you will need to visit the office and pay by cash, cheque, or debit.
+The Village does not accept credit cards.

 Boat spaces are available to rent at Lions Bay Beach Park for small boat storage (canoes, kayaks and paddle boards.)
 Fees are $125 for a single space, if paid by March 31. $150 if paid after March 31, but before May 31. (after May 31, boat will be seized and removed) Larger boats may require 2 spaces.
 Fees are due January 1st and are valid for that calendar year.

 Upon payment, boat owners will receive a decal to be affixed to the boat.
 Boat owners should insure that boats are securely attached with a lock to the boat racks as the Village does not assume any liability in renting the boat spaces.

 A Building Permit is necessary to ensure zoning requirements and building safety standards (contained in the BC Building Code) are satisfied.
 The Building Inspector will review the application; costs associated are listed in the Fees Bylaw No. 497 under Schedule 2.

 The Community Facility Rental Application is necessary either for a one time use or for regularly occurring programs.
 A submitted application does not assure a booking as each request is considered by a case-per-case basis.
 Included in the package are: Rental Application, Public Works Set-Up and Take-Down Request, Cleaning Guidlines, and the Facility Release of Liability, Waiver of Claims and Indemnity Agreement.